abc-inc/persephone/README.md

 ### Build from source

-See here on how to [build persephone from source][build from source].
+See here on how to [build Persephone from source][build from source].

 ## Comparison with Cypher Shell and neo4j-client